sourcegraph/sourcegraph-public-snapshot/doc/admin/how-to/rollback_database.md

 - `downto -db=codeintel -target=1000000030`
 - `downto -db=codeinsights -target=1000000025`

 The log output of the `migrator` should include `INFO`-level logs and successfully terminate with `migrator exited with code 0`.
 If you see an error message or any of the databases have been flagged as "dirty", please follow ["How to troubleshoot a dirty database"](dirty_database.md).
 A dirty database at this stage requires manual intervention.
-Please contact support at <mailto:support@sourcegraph.com> for further assistance.
+Please contact support at <mailto:support@sourcegraph.com> or via your enterprise support channel for further assistance.